pedrohenriquepires/react-simple-dialogs/README.md

 # React Simple Dialogs

 Beautiful dialogs with a simple usage.
-No unnecessary settings, native-like usage, **simple**.
+No unnecessary settings, native-like usage, **simple**.<br />
 You can make it work in less than 10 seconds!

 ### [📖 Documentation](https://pedrohenriquepires.github.io/react-simple-dialogs-docs/docs/getting-started/Introduction)